attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 XO("ooxXm") => true
 XO("zpzpzpp") => true // when no 'x' and 'o' is present should return true XO("zzoo") => false

+### Day 04
+Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
+You can guarantee that input is non-negative.